thiswallz/api-network-monitor-react-node/README.md

 # API/Network Monitoring Tools - React/Redux/Node

-Back-end: This is a (mostly) pure JavaScript implementation using current libs adn node.
+Back-end: This is a (mostly) pure JavaScript implementation using current libs and node.
 Front-end: This was made with Reactjs, Redux, Thux.

 The code is clean in order to learn from there and extend it.